solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

     - **Loading data from Azure Open Datasets to a DataFrame** (Cell 1): In this example, we use the green taxi dataset from the `azureml.opendatasets` Python module.
 However, you can load data from a multitude of sources, including your linked Data Lake Storage Gen2 account.
     - **Create a Temporary Table from the DataFrame** (Cell 2): Temporary tables exist for the lifetime of a session.
 The temporary table is called `2014TaxiData` in our example.
-    - **Query the Temporary Table using SparkSQL** (Cell 3): The `%%sql` magic allows you to leverage SparkSQL to query the new temporary table in a language-agnostic manner.
+    - **Query the Temporary Table using SparkSQL** (Cell 3): The `%%sql` magic allows you to leverage SparkSQL to query the new temporary table.
 The query in Cell 3 just counts the number of rows (there are 15,769,478 rows).
     - **Create a Permanent Table using SparkSQL** (Cell 4): Use PySpark to save the DataFrame as a permanent table in the `nyctaxi` database.
-The cell creates this database using a PySpark query first.
+The cell creates this database using a SparkSQL query first.
     - **Query the new Permanent Table to produce a DataFrame** (Cells 5-6): Use PySpark to run a SQL query against the permanent table (`nyctaxi.2014TaxiData`).
 Use the `show()` method of the result set -- a DataSet -- to observe 10 rows of the data.
 However, the `display()` function provides a clearer view.

 6. Once you finish executing the notebook, navigate to the **Data** hub (1).
 Select the **Workspace** tab (2).
 Expand the **nyctaxi** database to see the **2014taxidata** table (3).